juggernautofmc/money-detector/README.md

 ### Runtime Analysis

-The system operates in **linear time O(n)** with respect to input length.
+The system operates efficiently with respect to input size, but includes additional overhead during post-processing.

-- Each regex pattern performs a full scan over the input string
+- Each regex pattern performs a scan over the input string → approximately **O(n)** per pattern
-- Two patterns are used → total complexity remains O(n)
+- Two patterns are used → total regex matching remains **O(n)** in practice
+- Candidate matches are then filtered for overlap:
+  - Each new match from the second pattern is compared against existing matches
+  - This results in a worst-case **O(m²)** complexity, where *m* is the number of detected candidates
+- Final sorting of matches is **O(m log m)**

+Overall runtime:

-- Post-processing (sorting + overlap resolution) is also O(n log n) in the worst case due to sorting, but the number of matches is typically small relative to input size
+- **O(n + m²)** in the worst case
+- **O(n)** in typical scenarios, since the number of matches (*m*) is usually small relative to input length

 In practice, the system performs efficiently even on long inputs, as demonstrated by stress testing with large multi-paragraph text.